TheeWebMaster/midication/README.md

 # This project requires two packages 'matplotlib' and 'names'.\n

-_FIRST:_ to make sure that everything is set up please run 'pip install matplotlib names'.\n _THAN:_ execute main.py file as entry point. thank you.\n &copy; **yossri_mhamdi**
+_FIRST:_ to make sure that everything is set up please run `pip install matplotlib names`.
+_THAN:_ execute main.py file as entry point. thank you.
+&copy; **yossri_mhamdi**